AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/glue_utils.md

 **Returns:**

-- `str`: The file contents as a decoded string.
+- `str`: The file contents as a string.

 **Raises:**